Dahl99/PROG2002_Graphics_prog_exam/README.md

 ### Windows

-This is an example on how to set up the project locally using Visual Studio 2019 with Cmake addon.
+This is an example on how to set up the project locally using Visual Studio 2019 with CMake addon.

 #### Prerequisites